yiwensong/resume/README.md

 * Improved Git management tools and code review infrastructure to be more resilient to catastrophic failures.

 ### Trading and Data at Old Mission Capital (Aug 2016 - May 2017)
-### Trading Intern at Old Mission Capital (Jun 2015 - Aug 2015)
 *Chicago, IL*

 * Improved data pipeline and research infrastructure reliability and usability.
 * Added parallelism to data ingestion and created automated sanity checking to reduce overhead of analysis.
 * Developed a Python package for quickly scripting models and risk calculation on live market data.

+### Trading Intern at Old Mission Capital (Jun 2015 - Aug 2015)

 ---
 ## Projects
 ### [GPU Compression](https://github.com/yiwensong/lzss)

-* Parallelized implementation of LZSS compression for the GPU.
+* Parallelized implementation of LZSS compression for the GPU with CUDA.
 * The goal of the project was to test feasibility of using message compression in HPC applications.
 * Result: your network needs to be *really* bad for this to be worth anything.
-* Implemented in CUDA and deployed on AWS.

 ### [ImgCompress](https://github.com/yiwensong/imgcompress)